Peaceful betta

 The peaceful betta or crescent betta (Betta imbellis) is a species of gourami native to Southeast Asia.

-Betta imbellis has a pair of suprabranchial chambers that each house an air‐breathing organ known as the labyrinth organ, a complex bony structure lined with thin, highly vascularised respiratory epithelium.
+Betta imbellis has a pair of suprabranchial chambers that each house a labyrinth organ, a complex bony structure lined with thin, highly vascularised respiratory epithelium.
 The labyrinth organ is a morpho‐physiological adaptation that allows the B. imbellis to extract oxygen from air.
 This adaptation allows the species to persist in extreme conditions.

+Males of the species may fight each other especially when in breeding condition.

 Description

 Betta imbellis grows to a maximum standard length of 6 cm.

 Distribution

 Betta imbellis occurs naturally in Southern Thailand, Malaysia, and Indonesia, although it has been introduced to Singapore.

 Habitat

 Betta imbellis lives in sluggish bodies of water, including rice paddies, swamps, streams and ponds, with a substrate composed of leaf litter and mud.

 Conservation status

 Betta imbellis is listed as least concern by the IUCN Red List.
 It is still threatened by pollution and hybridization with released domesticated bettas (Siamese fighting fish) and other bettas in the B. splendens complex.